vancesteven/PlanetProfile/README.md

 * To re-use data from past profiles, which dramatically speeds up runtime, set the CALC_NEW flags in the config.m input file to 0.
 If you are using git, use the following command to avoid editing the repository version of the config file:
 > git update-index --assume-unchanged config.m

-Some calculations use Matlab's Parallel Computing package.
-If you don't have access to this package then parfor loops should be changed to for loops.
-A future version will check and do this automatically.
+Some calculations use parallel computing with the multiprocessing builtin module.
+There are known cross-platform compatibility issues yet to be resolved.
+By default, multiprocessing is disasbled; enable it by setting DO_PARALLEL = True in config.py.

-Calculations with seawater solutions use the Gibbs Seawater package for Matlab: http://www.teos-10.org/software.htm#1
+Calculations with seawater solutions use the Gibbs Seawater package: https://teos-10.github.io/GSW-Python/

 Calculations with NH3 solutions use REFPROP and require a compiled dynamic library based on the REFPROP source code (see below for placement of files).
 The source can be obtained from the National Institute of Standards and Technology https://www.nist.gov/refprop
 Access to REFPROP functions is through python 3 using librefprop.so: https://github.com/jowr/librefprop.so